Appointment of Enduring Guardian

 A Power of Attorney is a legal document in which you appoint a person to do certain financial things on your behalf.

-If that occurs and you have not made an enduring power of attorney, an application may need to be made to NCAT for a person to be appointed to handle your financial affairs.
+If that occurs and you have not made an enduring power of attorney, an application may need to be made to NCAT for someone to be appointed to handle your financial affairs.

 If a financial management order is made, your financial affairs will be managed by the NSW Trustee and Guardian.
-The attorney’s power over that part of your financial affairs that is subject to a financial management order is then suspended.
+A financial management order suspends the attorney’s power over that part of your financial affairs covered by the order.

 Appointing an enduring guardian minimises the need for your family or carer to apply for a guardianship order (and hence potentially a financial management order).
-However, appointing an enduring guardian does not preclude an application by a person genuinely concerned for your welfare for a guardianship order or a financial management order.
+However, it does not preclude an application by a person genuinely concerned for your welfare for a guardianship order or a financial management order.

 Although your attorney and your guardian deal with different aspects of your welfare, they are intimately linked because lifestyle decisions made by your guardian will affect your financial situations and vice-versa.
 Therefore, you should consider the compatibility of your attorney and your proposed guardian before making an appointment.